 \section{Introduction}

-Planetary nebulae (PNe) are bright hydrogen-rich envelopes expelled formerly by evolved stars with low-to-intermediate progenitor masses (1--8\,M$_{\odot}$) in the asymptotic giant branch (AGB) phase.
-These envelopes are fully ionized by strong ultraviolet (UV) radiations from their hot degenerate nuclei in the post-AGB stage.
-Photoionization produces visible nebulae and also contributed to some thermal effects.
-Stellar winds from central stars of planetary nebulae (CSPNe) departing from the AGB phase introduce some hydrodynamic effects to these ionized envelopes that successively change their gaseous distributions.
-Line emission produced by the ionized envelope allows us to observe its morphological structure.
-Kinematic observations of PNe not only reveal their morphologies, but also give insights into the mass-loss processes in the AGB phase and during their transition from the AGB to PN, as well as PN evolution in the post-AGB phase \citep[see e.g.][]{Balick1987,Corradi1995,Balick2002,Schonberner2005a,Schonberner2005b,Schonberner2010,Kwok2010}.
+Planetary nebulae (PNe) are bright hydrogen-rich envelopes expelled by evolved stars with low-to-intermediate progenitor masses (1--8\,M$_{\odot}$) in the asymptotic giant branch (AGB) phase.
+These envelopes are fully ionized by ultraviolet (UV) radiation from their hot degenerate nuclei in the post-AGB stage.
+Photoionization produces visible nebulae and also contributes to some thermal effects.
+Stellar winds from central stars of planetary nebulae (CSPNe) departing from the AGB phase introduce some hydrodynamic effects to these ionized envelopes that successively change their gaseous structures.
+The line emission produced by the ionized envelope allows us to observe its morpho-kinematic structure.
+Kinematic observations of PNe not only reveal their morphologies, but also provide insights into mass-loss processes in the AGB phase and during their transition from the AGB to PN, as well as PN evolution in the post-AGB phase \citep[see e.g.][]{Balick1987,Corradi1995,Balick2002,Schonberner2005a,Schonberner2005b,Schonberner2010,Kwok2010}.